pamela-gatica/mimiciii-icu-patient-analysis/README.md

 # Exploratory ICU Patient Analysis using MIMIC-III and BigQuery

 ## Overview
-This project presents an exploratory data analysis of ICU patient data using the MIMIC-III clinical database in Google BigQuery, transforming an academic lab exercise into a portfolio-ready healthcare analytics project.
+This project presents an exploratory data analysis of ICU patient data using the MIMIC-III clinical database in Google BigQuery, transforming an academic lab exercise into a professional, portfolio-ready healthcare analytics project.

+## Skills Demonstrated

+- SQL (joins, aggregations, window functions)
+- Data analysis and interpretation
+- Healthcare data exploration
+- Data storytelling
+- BigQuery

 ## Business Context
 Healthcare providers need to understand ICU patient patterns to improve outcomes, optimize resource allocation, and identify high-risk populations.

-This project analyzes ICU patient data from the MIMIC-III database to uncover key trends in mortality, demographics, and ICU stay characteristics.
+This project analyzes ICU patient data from the MIMIC-III database to uncover key trends in mortality, patient demographics, and ICU stay characteristics.

 ## Contents
 - [Objectives](#objectives)